DanielpFR/MDI/MDI_Playbook_Sample.md

 There are several query types in the DNS protocol.
 This Defender for Identity security alert detects suspicious requests, either requests using an AXFR (transfer) originating from non-DNS servers, or those using an excessive number of requests.

-From a command line run :
+From a command line on a workstation run :

 *Nslookup*
 *server MSDemoDC01.msdemo.local*